 Suns' Deandre Ayton: Upgraded to probable

-Ayton (ankle) was upgraded to probable for Saturday's game against the Nuggets after going through morning shootaround, Evan Sidery of The Bright Side and LockedOnSuns reports.
+Ayton (ankle) has been upgraded to probable for Saturday's matchup with the Grizzlies.

-Ayton rolled his ankle Friday, but has avoided anything serious.
-During his debut, he posted 18 points, 10 rebounds, six assists, one steal and one block across 36 minutes.
+Ayton, originally listed as questionable, has been upgraded to probable after successfully going through Saturday morning's shootaround.
+With Devin Booker (hamstring) already ruled out, the No. 1 overall pick could be called upon to carry a bigger offensive load.
+Still, final confirmation on his status will likely be made closer to tip-off.

 More News